Cummins vs DuroMax

 Frequently Asked Questions

-Cummins holds a Tier A reliability rating with a score of 91 out of 100, while DuroMax is rated Tier B at 70 out of 100.
-This gives Cummins a meaningful advantage in long-term dependability.
+Based on the scoring data, Cummins holds a Tier A reliability rating of 91 out of 100, while DuroMax sits at Tier B with 70 out of 100.
+This suggests Cummins generators are generally more dependable over time.

-Why does DuroMax have so many more models than Cummins?
+Does DuroMax have more generator options than Cummins?